 2) Find a qualified “B piece” investor to take on the credit risk.

-However, neither of these options are ideal for the CMBS securitizers because of the consequences each would have.
+However, neither of these options is ideal for the CMBS securitizers because of the consequences.

-If the CMBS are able to find a B-piece, qualified buyer who is willing to take on the associated risk, the bond investors would most likely require a higher yield than they do now because of the longer hold periods and higher yield requirements.
+If the CMBS can find a B-piece, qualified buyer who is willing to take on the associated risk, the bond investors would most likely require a higher yield than they do now because of the longer hold periods and higher yield requirements.